Talesoft/tale-stream/README.md

 This is a direct implementation of the PSR-7 `Psr\Http\Message\StreamInterface` and the PSR-17 `Psr\Http\Message\StreamFactoryInterface`.
-It doesn't add any extra methods, only a few utility stream classes and some useful iterators for streams.
+It doesn't add any extra methods, only a few utility stream factories and some useful iterators for streams.

 It acts as a stable streaming library core for full-fledged streaming libraries